-DM - distant metastases; LVEF - left ventricular ejection fraction new line of treatment with chemotherapy regimen containing anthracyclines or therapy with T-DM1 (ado-trastuzumab emtansine).
+In 17 (35.4%) patients the treatment was discontinued; in 11 (22.92%) patients the interruption lasted longer than 4 months, while in 6 (12.5%) the interruption was shorter than 4 months.
+The reason for discontinuation of trastuzumab treatment longer than 4 months was initiation of a new line of treatment with chemotherapy regimen containing anthracyclines or therapy with T-DM1 (ado-trastuzumab emtansine).
 There was no discontinuation in trastuzumab treatment in 31 (64.58%) patients.
 Three (6.25%) patients had discontinuation of trastuzumab because of a decline of LVEF below 50%.
-In two of these three patients, discontinuation of treatment was longer than four months and anti-HER-2 treatment was resumed after normalization of LVEF.
-In one patient, anti-HER-2 treatment was not continued due to low LVEF and disease progression.
+In two of these three patients, discontinuation of treatment was longer than 4 months and anti-HER2 treatment was resumed after normalization of LVEF.
+In one patient, anti-HER2 treatment was not continued due to low LVEF and disease progression.
 Table 2 presents the causes for treatment discontinuation.